-Microsoft has been a top contributor in the market of operating systems.
-It “Windows” product is one-of-a-kind, offering exceptional intuitiveness, user-friendliness, and remarkable support.
+Need access to the Best VPN for Windows?
+Well, Microsoft has been a top contributor in the market of operating systems.
+Its “Windows” product is one-of-a-kind, offering exceptional intuitiveness, user-friendliness, and remarkable support.

-The purpose is to help elaborate the importance of a VPN to our viewers, how to configure one on different versions on Windows, and what providers are the best choices for 2019!
+Continue reading to learn about the importance of a VPN, how to configure one on different versions on Windows, and what providers are the best choices for 2020!

 Why Do I Need a VPN for My Windows PC/Laptop?

 Despite many countries passing laws for more control on the internet and initiatives like the Safer Internet Day (SID) and Cyber Security Awareness Month, many netizens still are not aware how valuable their data and online privacy is.